 cheek just as we accept the different views, profile and full face, as

-body also surprise us.
-It is difficult to distinguish between the chair
+forms of the body also surprise us.
+It is difficult to distinguish

-and Dora Maar.
-Her arms are just as black and flat as the chair's, and
+between the chair and Dora Maar.
+Her arms are just as black and flat as

-to look beautiful and to be thoughtfully self-critical at the same time.
+woman to look beautiful and to be thoughtfully self-critical at the

 GREENE ST., New York City In SoHo, off West Houston